brumar/SRS-Simulations/article.md

 Few ideas (to myself and others) :

 - Trying other forgetting curves such as the power law.
+- Compare the method and the results with https://pheartheceal.github.io/anki-optimizer/
 - Adding a success rate dependent workload as described earlier?
 - Fit the curves (I played with polynomial fits which did not work well).
 Good fits could open up the possibilities of a light interface to allow user pick an IM.
 - Making the jupyter notebook more accessible (docker?, documentation?, online version?).
 These nice widgets of jupyter should be available for everyone.